matssson/zmake/README.md

 A build system for C/C++ inspired by Rust's cargo, meant to be as convenient and simple as possible.

+By default zmake uses unity builds to speed up compilation time.
+This can be turned off by typing the flag "-nounity".

 If you use the custom file extension .zpp (or .z) you also get things to improve the quality of life when coding in C++, like the removal of headers, and automatically adding things into one file for fast compilation (unity builds),